Superman

+Development

 Jerry Siegel and Joe Shuster met in 1932 while attending Glenville High School in Cleveland and bonded over their admiration of fiction.
 Siegel aspired to become a writer and Shuster aspired to become an illustrator.
 Siegel wrote amateur science fiction stories, which he self-published as a magazine called Science Fiction: The Advance Guard of Future Civilization.
 His friend Shuster often provided illustrations for his work.
 In January 1933, Siegel published a short story in his magazine titled "The Reign of the Superman".
 The titular character is a homeless man named Bill Dunn who is tricked by an evil scientist into consuming an experimental drug.
 The drug gives Dunn the powers of mind-reading, mind-control, and clairvoyance.
 He uses these powers maliciously for profit and amusement, but then the drug wears off, leaving him a powerless vagrant again.
 Shuster provided illustrations, depicting Dunn as a bald man.

 Siegel and Shuster shifted to making comic strips, with a focus on adventure and comedy.
 They wanted to become syndicated newspaper strip authors, so they showed their ideas to various newspaper editors.
-However, the newspaper editors told them that their ideas were insufficiently sensational.
-If they wanted to make a successful comic strip, it had to be something more sensational than anything else on the market.
+However, the newspaper editors were not impressed, and told them that if they wanted to make a successful comic strip, it had to be something more sensational than anything else on the market.
 This prompted Siegel to revisit Superman as a comic strip character.
-Siegel modified Superman's powers to make him even more sensational: Like Bill Dunn, the second prototype of Superman is given powers against his will by an unscrupulous scientist, but instead of psychic abilities, he acquires superhuman strength and bullet-proof skin.
+Siegel modified Superman's powers to make him even more sensational.
+Like Bill Dunn, the second prototype of Superman is given powers against his will by an unscrupulous scientist, but instead of psychic abilities, he acquires superhuman strength and bullet-proof skin.
 Additionally, this new Superman was a crime-fighting hero instead of a villain, because Siegel noted that comic strips with heroic protagonists tended to be more successful.
 In later years, Siegel once recalled that this Superman wore a "bat-like" cape in some panels, but typically he and Shuster agreed there was no costume yet, and there is none apparent in the surviving artwork.